 The LMRWMO maintains two checking accounts and a savings account.
-A financial audit was performed covering the 2018 finances.
-The 2018 LMRWMO Financial Audit was not ready at the time the document was submitted.
+A financial audit was performed covering the 2019 finances.
+The 2019 LMRWMO financial audit was finalized by the consultant and ready at the time the document was created.

 Wetland Banking